-A deep plane facelift extends surgical rejuvenation into the deeper layers of the facial tissues, producing more dramatic and longer-lasting results than a standard facelift procedure.
+A deep plane facelift in new jersey extends surgical rejuvenation into the deeper layers of the facial tissues, producing more dramatic and longer-lasting results than a standard facelift procedure.
 While a typical facelift focuses on tightening the skin and tissue around the jawline and chin, a deep plane facelift also addresses the mid-face area.

 Since a deep plane facelift is more technical and complex and requires a higher level of skill on the part of the surgeon, it often costs more than a standard facelift.
 Read on to learn more about the cost of a deep plane facelift and what factors contribute to the price.

 Deep Plane Facelift Cost

 According to statistics from the American Society of Plastic Surgeons, the average surgeon’s fee for a facelift in 2019 was $7,944.
 The surgeon’s fee is just one part of the overall cost of the procedure, however.

 Generally speaking, you can expect to pay anywhere from $15,000 to $30,000 in total for a deep plane facelift.
 How much you’ll pay is based on a variety of factors.

 Several factors can make a deep plane facelift cost more or less.
 While it can be tempting to choose the option with the lowest price tag, it’s usually best to err on the side of caution when it comes to plastic surgery and carefully consider the skill and qualifications of a surgeon more than their fees alone.

 Some factors that affect the cost of a deep plane facelift include:

 - Location: Where the surgery is performed can affect its cost.
 If the surgeon practices in an area with a high cost of living, such as New York City or LA, their fees are likely to be higher than a surgeon who practices in a less expensive area.
 You might also notice higher fees in areas that have a lot of plastic surgery practices.